Jüdischer Friedhof Schönhauser Allee

-Triangular Kollwitzplatz is the epicentre of Prenzlauer Berg poshification.
+Triangular Kollwitzplatz is the epicentre of Prenzlauer Berg gentrification.
 To pick up on the local vibe, linger with macchiato mamas...

-This rambling listed ex-brewery-complex harbours several culture and gastro venues as well as a hostel and the Bassy nightclub.
-Beer...
+This rambling listed ex-brewery complex harbours several cultural and gastronomic venues as well as a hostel and the Bassy nightclub....

 Schönhauser Allee 23-25 · interesting places nearby